UNDP-UNBL/elsa-documentation/docs/guidance/peru/03_anexxes.rst

        of areas.
 The main constraints are that the budget (land area devoted to

-       each spatial prioritization action) is not exceeded and that each zone can
+       each ELSA action) is not exceeded and that each zone can

        only occur within specified planning units (e.g. the protection zone can only